globus-labs/proxima/examples/molecule-sampling/README.md

 the average over the timesteps represents a property for a simulation at the set temperature.

+Our application computes the average radius of gyration of a molecule, which should increase with temperature.

 Assessing the energy of a system is main computational cost of the energy evaluation.
 This implementation uses a quantum chemistry code, [Psi4](http://www.psicode.org/),